 - Better diagnostic accuracy than a single β-hCG level in differentiating intrauterine from ectopic pregnancies

 - Findings after 48 hours

-The rate of β-hCG increase in most normal IUPs depends on initial β-hCG level.
+The expected percentage increase in β-hCG for normal IUPs is determined based on the initial level.

-- Falling β-hCG levels can indicate a failed IUP (e.g., spontaneous abortion) or an ectopic pregnancy.
+- Falling β-hCG levels may indicate a failed IUP (e.g., spontaneous abortion) or an ectopic pregnancy.

-- The rate of β-hCG increase in most normal IUPs depends on initial β-hCG level.
+- The expected percentage increase in β-hCG for normal IUPs is determined based on the initial level.

 - CBC: Anemia may be seen in patients with vaginal bleeding.